vasnake/artefacts-2019_2023/etl-ml-pieces.scala/readme.md

 ## Project modules

-All modules packed to uber-jar (via `sbt assembly`) and can be used in spark apps, you should add library to spark session: `spark-submit ... --jars hdfs:/lib/custom-transformers-SNAPSHOT.jar`.
+All modules could be packed to uber-jar (via `sbt assembly`) and can be used in spark apps.
+To do that, you should add library to spark session, e.g: `spark-submit ... --jars hdfs:/lib/fat.jar`.

 ### hive-udaf-java

 Class `com.github.vasnake.hive.java.udaf.GenericAvgUDAF`: generic UDAF based on the old Hive API `hive.ql.udf.generic`.
-Can be used on columns of type `array<numeric>`, `map<string, numeric>` along with plain numeric types.
+Can be used on columns of type `array<numeric>`, `map<string, numeric>`, along with plain numeric types.

-I don't recommend it, use Spark Catalyst API for UDF/UDAF development.
+I don't recommend it, you should use Spark Catalyst API for UDF/UDAF development.

 ### spark-io